 With this cycle you can program a guide notch in two dimensions and then transfer it onto a cylindrical surface.
-Unlike Cycle 27, this cycle enables the TNC to adjust the tool so that, with radius compensation active, the walls of the slot are nearly parallel.
+Unlike Cycle 27, with this cycle the TNC adjusts the tool so that, with radius compensation active, the walls of the slot are nearly parallel.
 You can machine exactly parallel walls by using a tool that is exactly as wide as the slot.

 The smaller the tool is with respect to the slot width, the larger the distortion in circular arcs and oblique line segments.
-To minimize this process-related distortion, you can define the parameter $\Omega$ 21.
+To minimize this process-related distortion, you can define the parameter Q21.
 This parameter specifies the tolerance with which the TNC machines a slot as similar as possible to a slot machined with a tool of the same width as the slot.